Frequently Asked Questions

 Does my rating expire?

 No, but the plaque and certificate will include the date that the rating was awarded to your building.
 As your building ages, the operation, tenancy, and building systems are likely to change.
 As a result the rating may become inaccurate or even obsolete.
-ASHRAE recommends reapplying for a rating every three years.
+ASHRAE recommends reapplying for an In Operation rating every three years and an As Designed rating after major renovations.

 I have questions.
 Who do I contact?